College Application Stress Is Real: Here’s Why and What to Do About It

 Applying for college can feel overwhelming, but there are ways to make it more manageable.
 Here are Levinstein’s tips for applying to college while caring for your mental health:

 1. Breathe.
 This can be a stressful time, and taking care of yourself will set the foundation for doing your best.
-Step away when you need to, take deep breaths or do something that helps you reset.
-Try this brief breathing practice now.
+Step away when you need to, take a few deep breaths.
+If you can feel your anxiety rising, take a break and try this brief breathing practice to reset.

 2. Ask for support.
 You don’t have to do this alone.
 Find a person you trust, whether a friend, family member or someone in your school or community who can help with college applications, support big decisions and offer encouragement along the way.

 3. Make a plan.
 You can only do one thing at a time.
-Make a list of your priorities so you have a roadmap to follow, and take it step by step to make it feel more doable.
+College counselors recommend that you make a checklist of your priorities so you have a roadmap to follow.
+Take it step by step, day by day, to make it feel more doable.

 5. Consider your values.
 What feels important to you as you apply to schools?
 Which schools are a good match for you personally?
 Let the answers guide your decisions.